vexide/website/src/content/docs/motor.md

 Note how the arrow with the plus in its center is pointing in the **clockwise** direction when the motor is facing **right-side up**.

 - When `Direction::Forward` is specified, positive velocity/voltage values will cause the motor to rotate **with the arrow**.
-Position will **increase** as the motor rotates with the arrow.
+Position will **increase** when the motor rotates with the arrow.
 - When `Direction::Reverse` is specified, positive velocity/voltage values will cause the motor to rotate **against the arrow**.
-Position will **increase** as the motor rotates against the arrow.
+Position will **decrease** when the motor rotates with the arrow.

 > How do I know if my motor should be reversed or not?